- Richard Brooke Garnett

 - When General Lee began his second invasion of the North (June 1863), Pickett’s division, which included Richard Garnett’s brigade, served as the army’s rearguard.
 As a result, Garnett didn’t arrive at Gettysburg until the afternoon of July 2, 1863.

-- Robert E Lee selected Pickett’s division, which included Richard Garnett’s brigade, to participate in the ill-fated assault on Cemetery Ridge on July 3, commonly known as Pickett’s Charge.
+- Robert E Lee selected Pickett’s division, which included Richard Garnett’s brigade, to take part in the ill-fated assault on Cemetery Ridge on July 3, commonly known as Pickett’s Charge.

 - Richard Garnett was suffering from a fever and an injured leg that prevented him from leading his men on foot during Pickett’s Charge at the Battle of Gettysburg on July 3, 1862.
 Instead, he led his men into battle mounted on a horse, making him an easy target.